 Q: What is thyme tea good for?

-A: Thyme tea may help increase your antioxidant profile, boost your immune system and manage your weight.
+A: Thyme tea may help increase your manage inflammation, kill bacteria and manage blood pressure levels.

 Q: Where can I buy thyme tea?

-A: Thyme tea can be conveniently purchased online.
-Make sure to review the product you're purchasing and confirm if it uses high-quality ingredients.
+A: Thyme tea can be purchased online, but make sure to review the product you’re purchasing and confirm if it uses high-quality ingredients.
 You can also grow your own thyme at home, harvest the leaves and brew your own tea.